 Persona development complements customer profiling and can be a useful tool in strategic branding and online brand environments/experiences.

-To discuss how persona development can be used to inform your next brand or digital investment please contact our Client Services Director Frank Norman on 01483 410380 or email
+To discuss how persona development can be used to inform your next brand or digital investment please contact our Business Development Director Frank Norman on 01483 410380 or email

 Follow this link to The Incorporated Brand which shows our approach to strategic branding.